marcosbarbero/spring-boot-n-cloud-playground/security/oauth2-jwt-server/README.md

 ```

 >The `client_secret` above was generated using [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
->The suffix `{bcrypt}` is required because we'll using Spring Security 5.x's new feature of [DelegatingPasswordEncoder](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#pe-dpe).
+>The prefix `{bcrypt}` is required because we'll using Spring Security 5.x's new feature of [DelegatingPasswordEncoder](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#pe-dpe).

-Bellow here you can find a User/Authority reference SQL schema used by Spring's `org.springframework.security.core.userdetails.jdbc.JdbcDaoImpl`.
+Bellow here you can find the `User` and `Authority` reference SQL schema used by Spring's `org.springframework.security.core.userdetails.jdbc.JdbcDaoImpl`.

 ```sql
 CREATE TABLE IF NOT EXISTS users (